 - Lastly, what value offerings are included in the training to help succeed on the exam and with knowledge retention so that you can apply what you have learned in your job?
 Does the training include Case Studies, Project Management Plans, and Exam Test Strategies?

 Apply for PMP Certification:

-- Collate your experience, organize the experience around the Project Management Process Group
+- Collate your project management experience, and organize the work experience around the Project Management Process Group

 - Apply online from the PMI website.
-Fill in your personal information, Education, experience and the 35 Contact hour program certificate.
+Fill in your personal information, education, experience, and the 35 hours of project management education (contact hours) program certificate.